pavanscales/raw-bits-to-react/README.md

 that show how engineers serious about engineering this is what makes you different from the , and this course helps engineers learn real engineering learn keep screaming “React is slow” while they accidentally DDoS their own event loop with re-renders and state thrashing.

+People have a lot of misconceptions about React, and they’re tired of what React is today.
+What I’d say is that most of the frustration and complaints around React actually come from misunderstanding what React was designed to be, ngl.

+The points he makes are an exact reflection of the current state of React, and all of those claims are completely valid.
+[Example tweet](https://x.com/_coenen/status/2087900115474280580?s=20&utm_source=chatgpt.com)  i wrote something here on this take  (https://x.com/infinterenders/status/2087933704819949783?s=20)

+so lot of misconceptions around react.

 The only real moat left? **Craft**.

 > “In the age of slop, craft is the differentiator.”